|

 Ulu Kimanis we will meet our host family for the night, the Ketua

-invigorating swim.
-Take part in the preparations of dinner and learn how
+trekking, and later in the afternoon take part in the preparations of dinner and learn how

 to cook ferns and other local delicacies.
 After dinner we let you taste